 A loose, romantic bouquet by Thistle and Honey Floral Design, comprised of champagne, blush, and ivory roses and peonies along with sprigs of fresh mint.

 Classic white peonies are peppered into this springtime sage bouquet by Kae and Alēs.

 A natural, green bouquet full of fresh herbs, ferns, and thistle, and dotted with gardenias and roses.
 Created by Brown Bunny Flowers.

-This colorful bouquet gets the herbal treatment with olive branches mixed in with the peonies, anemones, poppies, and amarnthus.
-Created by Violet Floral Desgin.
+This colorful bouquet gets the herbal treatment with olive branches mixed in with peonies, anemones, poppies, and amaranthus.
+Created by Violet Floral Designs.

-An organic bouquet with sage and olive branch is just the thing for a whimsical, woodland wedding.
-This green beauty was created by Kerry Bracken & Jennifer Rocher at Lavender & Rose Weddings.
+An organic bouquet with sage and olive branches is just the thing for a whimsical, woodland wedding.
+This green beauty was created by Kerry Bracken and Jennifer Rocher at Lavender & Rose Weddings.